caophuocthanh/QueueManager/README.md

 ```

-So, with the scenario #2 , #3, #5, #5. the scenario not execute  todo - note - event.
+So, with the scenario #2 , #3, #5, #5. the scenario not execute .
 The scenario run faster.
-After 60s, todo - note - event. more than duration.
-The tasks todo - note - event can run with another scenario.
+After 60s, #2 , #3, #5. more than duration.
+The tasks #2 , #3, #5 can run with another scenario.

 # How to use: